MagicDAQ/magicdaq_docs/_posts/2006-6-22-start_analog_output_wave.md

 Method starts the analog output wave.

-* You must configure the analog output port for a wave before using this command to start the wave.
+* You must configure the analog output pin to produce a wave before using this command to start the wave.
 * See methods `configure_analog_output_sine_wave()` and `configure_analog_output_pwm_wave()`

 ### Definition